An Emerging Practice Area: 5 Helpful Things To Know About Cryptocurrency and Digital Assets

 (Source: Federal Election Commission)

-If you want to learn more, Molly White does a great job and has been looking closely at political activity in the crypto space.
+If you want to learn more, Molly White does a great job and has been reporting on political activity in the crypto space.

 3. Known Bad Actors

-The cryptocurrency industry has seen its fair share of bad actors.
+The cryptocurrency industry has seen its fair share of bad actors (pun intended).
 There are high-profile scams, fraudulent exchanges, and YouTube influencers.
 Federal inmate Steve Bannon is a crypto enthusiast.

 4. Digital Asset Investors

-Compare those numbers to other large, incumbent practice areas.
+Compare those numbers to other large, incumbent legal fields.
 There were just more than 6 million car accidents in 2021.
 There were almost 3 million work injuries and illnesses in 2022.

 5. Search Trends

-Lastly, the search volume for specific keywords can provide a strong indicator of market interest and potential for various legal practice areas, including the emerging field of cryptocurrency and digital assets.
+Finally, keyword search volume serves as a valuable indicator of market interest and growth potential across various legal practice areas, including the rapidly evolving field of cryptocurrency and digital assets.

-Here’s a comparison of search volumes for popular keywords:
+Here’s a comparison of search volumes for key terms:

 DUI